kbbgl/e2ewd/README.md

 * ElastiCube Server internal connectivity.
 * REST API is queriable.

 Tests are performed for all ElastiCubes with are in _RUNNING_ mode.

-### Result
-Once the application finishes execution, it will create a file in:
-`[path/to/dir]/build/libs/run/result.txt`
-which will contain a `boolean` as the result, i.e. `true` means that **ALL** ElastiCube tests ran successfully.

-If you've set `ecsDump`, `iisDump` to `true`, it will create a dump file of the respective process in the parent folder.
-The dump includes a snapshot of the process memory set which can be useful in troubleshooting the root cause.

 ### Instructions
 Installer available [here](https://github.com/kbbgl/e2ewd_installer).
 It will download assets and create the configuration file automatically.